intermine/im-docs/docs/webapp/keyword-search/index.rst

 To inspect the index directly: http://localhost:8983/solr/

-SOLR
+Solr
 ----------

-See :doc:`/system-requirements/software/solr` for details on how to install SOLR.
+See :doc:`/system-requirements/software/solr` for details on how to install Solr.

-.. index:: keyword search, quick search, search, SOLR, Lucene
+.. index:: keyword search, quick search, search, Solr, Lucene